Bennnto/Bash-Shell-Proj/Get-weather(Terminal)/info.md

 # Get Weather by Terminal
   - Get weather infomation in terminal easy and simple scripting by using 'https://wttr.in'
+  - Download .sh file
+  - Open your terminal navigate to directory that store .sh file
+  - run `chmod +x weather.sh` (in case you cannot execute this script try to run this first)
+  - run `bash weather.sh || ./weather.sh`
 ## Script Info
 | #  |   Script    |             Use                                                                |
 |----|-------------|--------------------------------------------------------------------------------|